 Content analysis of previous internal and external reports.
 ERG will review the prior work concerning the CBP (e.g., the reports listed above and others that are made available) and extract relevant aspects from those reports on the processes and structures of the CBP.
 ERG will then develop summaries of that information.

 Process mapping.
 ERG will develop a set of process maps for a defined number of formal and/or informal processes used by CBP to conduct its work.
-ERG will work with EPA to define a set of core processes (e.g., resource allocation, consensus process, SRS).
+ERG will work with the SC and EPA to define a set of core processes (e.g., resource allocation, consensus process, SRS).
 ERG will develop process maps depicting the flow of the work and based on our review of documents (above) and interviews (below), we will flag areas of concern in each process that may lead to issues in goal/outcome attainment.

 Interviews with key informants.
 ERG will perform a set of interviews with key informants using an interview guide developed to expand on the topics of the evaluation question.
 The interviews will also include discussion of the process maps (depending on how relevant the processes are for the interviewees).
-ERG will work with EPA to determine who to interview; we expect to conduct between 15 and 20 interviews (some interview may include more than one person).
+ERG will work with the SC and EPA to determine who to interview; we expect to conduct between 15 and 20 interviews (some interview may include more than one person).

 Timeline